Stewart's wilt: Disease Cycle and Symptoms

+Stewart's wilt has two phases of symptoms: the wilt phase and the leaf blight phase.
+The wilt phase occurs when plants are infected during early vegetative growth stages and become systematically infected.
+Once the bacteria are inside the plant, they colonize the xylem and intercellular spaces of the leaves.
+When the bacteria reach the corn stalks, the vascular bundles become brown and necrotic.
+The kernels may also have grayish lesions with dark margins or they may be irregular in shape and dwarfed.
+Another common symptom of the bacteria is formation of open cavities within the stalk tissue.
+While the plants are weak and vulnerable, stalk rot fungi can further invade the corn plant.
+The degree of multiplication of the bacteria is highly dependent on susceptibility of the cultivar.
 In most cases, the wilt phase occurs on seedlings, but for certain corn types (i.e. sweet corn), more mature plants can wilt.
 The wilt phase is systemic, meaning the majority of the plant is infected via bacterial movement and colonization of the plant's vascular system.
 When the bacterium spreads within the plant, leaves begin withering and can die.
 Plants become stunted and at times, the whole plant may wilt and die.
 Dwarfed, bleached tassels are common.
 Often, plants that have wilt symptoms also have leaf blight symptoms.